zx9597446/dify-official-plugins/README.md

 ### Security disclosure

 To protect your privacy, please avoid posting security issues on GitHub.
 Instead, send your questions to [security@dify.ai](mailto:security@dify.ai) and we will provide you with a more detailed answer.

-### License

-This repository is available under the [Dify Open Source License](https://github.com/langgenius/dify/blob/main/LICENSE), which is essentially Apache 2.0 with a few additional restrictions.